Home » London » Harry Potter Studio Tour tickets

 When the Warner Bros.
 Studio opens at 8.30 am during the peak season, the first bus starts from the station at 8.15 am.

-And during the lean season, when the studios open at 9.30 am, the first bus leaves the station at 9.20 am.
+When the studios open at 9.30 am during the lean season, the first bus leaves the station at 9.20 am.

 The last studio tour shuttle back to Watford Junction is always after the studio shuts down for the day.

-This is a free service, and you only need to show a valid Studio Tour ticket or booking confirmation for the date of travel.
+This is a free service; you only need to show a valid Studio Tour ticket or booking confirmation for the travel date.

 Bus tour packages